 - If the agency’s cost realism analysis reflects material errors or flawed assumptions it cannot be considered reasonable.
 Therefore, filing a bid protest for exclusion from the competitive range determination can have merit.

-For more help in a GAO protest challenging exclusion from the competitive range determination letters, call a bid protest lawyer at 1-866-601-5518.
+For more help in a bid protest challenging exclusion from the competitive range determination letters, call a bid protest lawyer at 1-866-601-5518.